urazzak/CIS-106-Umer-Razzak/README.md

 ## Assignment 5
 This session was a bit confusing for me at first, but I was able to understand the concepts and apply them within my code.
 The video was very helpful that the professor provided to us.
 I am still having a little trouble on how to return multiple variable from a particular function.﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿ In the second activity I wanted to create one function to prompt the user for both input values and then pass them to other functions.
 I was not able to do this and ended up having to create separate functions.

+## Assignment 6
+In this session we learned the importance of IF statements and nested IF statments.
+It is definitely more beneficial to have your IF statements nested within your program, if you would like it to follow a seqential flow like creating an exam for a student.
+However it is possible to "un-nest" the nested IF statements this would provide us the program the ability to select between multiple options.
+This would be preffered if the program is complex like a video game!